woai3c/self-learning-english/docs/qa/fe/lowcode.md

 ## You have gained 15,000+ stars on GitHub.
 Can you talk about one or two of your main contributions to projects, including the inspiration, technical challenges, and solutions?

-Let's talk about an open-source low-code project.
-At the time, low-code was very popular, and I often saw articles about it, but I had no experience.
-So, I decided to start a low-code project from scratch, also making it educational with clear documentation, to help front-end developers unfamiliar with low-code get started quickly.
+Yeah, let me tell you about an open-source low-code project I worked on.
+At the time, low-code was really trending, and I kept seeing articles about it, but I didn't have any hands-on experience.
+So I decided to build a low-code project from scratch.
+I also wanted to make it educational with clear documentation to help front-end developers who were new to low-code get started quickly.

-The technical challenges were numerous.
-For example, with rotating components, you cannot simply calculate the rotation angle based on the pixel displacement from user drags; it requires some mathematical calculations.
-Another challenge involved SVG components.
-The aspect ratio of SVG components cannot change during dragging, which is also technically challenging.
-My approach is calculating the xy coordinates of each point on the SVG component to determine their proportional values on the component.
-Then, while dragging, I would use these proportion values to calculate the new xy coordinates, thus ensuring the aspect ratio of the SVG component remained unchanged.
+There were quite a few technical challenges.
+For example, with component rotation, you can't just calculate the rotation angle based on drag movement - it needs some complex math.
+Another tricky part was handling SVG components.
+We needed to maintain their aspect ratio during dragging, which was technically challenging.
+My solution was to calculate the xy coordinates of each point on the SVG component to determine their proportional values.
+Then during dragging, I'd use these proportions to calculate new xy coordinates, keeping the SVG's aspect ratio intact.

 <details>
 <summary>查看中文</summary>